wg-osr/walkerga.github.io/spells.md

 </ol>

 ## Cunning Craft
-Old curses and wildlife from druids and witches.
+Old curses and nature magic from druids and witches.

 {% capture posts %}
   {% for post in site.tags.cunning %}